 In June of 2012, the Consumer Financial Protection Bureau (CFPB) released a database of complaints submitted to the agency by credit card customers.

-Within the industry, this kind of information is known as "supervisory" and, for the last hundred years or so, has been kept under wraps in the tidy confines of regulatory agencies.
+Within the industry, this kind of information is known as "supervisory."
+For the last hundred years or so, it has been kept under wraps in the tidy confines of regulatory agencies.

 In March of 2013, the CFPB released an expanded version of the Consumer Complaint Database that includes complaints about mortgages, student loans, credit scores, and other products.
 The database houses information about more than 90,000 complaints lodged against the larger banks (i.e., those with more than $10 billion in assets).
 The complaints date from December 2011 to the present.

 While the number of complaints seems impressive, the details are largely missing.
 A consumer can compare statistics on the raw number of complaints and other high level information, but this kind of data is not really very "actionable" in the traditional sense of the term.
-To understand why, let us take a look at what was, what is offered to the public right now, and consider what this database could become.
+To understand why, let us take a look at what it started out as, what it offers to the public right now, and then consider what it could become.

 The CFPB is chartered with a mission to mediate between the customer and a bank or other financial institution.
 Consumers may now submit complaints to the CFPB, which forwards them to banks and tracks the resolution.
 Early reports suggest the banks are responding a little faster and managing the complaints a little better these days.
 It's hard to tell from the data.